 Our Directors may change from time to time without notice to Unit Holders.
-The current directors may be found on the Companies office website, at <a href="https://www.companiesoffice.govt.nz/compani
+The current directors may be found on the Companies office website, at www.companiesoffice.govt.nz/companies (company number 2095523).

 Senior Management

 As at the date of this document we have delegated investment management and daily administration of the Forsyth Barr Investment Funds to Forsyth Barr Limited (see "Other Parties" below).